modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 Modern browsers are a powerful platform for building websites and applications.
 We try to work with what's available in the browser first before reaching for custom solutions.

 When you're working _with_ the browser rather than against it, code, skills, and knowledge remain relevant for a longer time.
-Development becomes faster and debugging is easier because there are fewer layers of abstractions involved.
+Development becomes faster and debugging is easier because there are fewer layers of abstraction involved.

 At the same time, we are aware of the fact that not all problems can be solved elegantly by the browser today.
 We support developers making informed decisions about introducing tools and customizations to their projects, in such a way that developers can upgrade later as browser support improves.